 - a.
 A "Master Development Plan" as defined in this code is not and shall not be construed to mean a "Comprehensive Master Plan" or "Master Communities Plan" under the previous Subdivision Ordinance. - b.
-Minor Revisions to a Minor or Major Master Development Plan - i.
-The following shall be considered minor amendments to a Major or Minor Master Development Plan. - (a) Changes to lot size or configuration, provided that the total number of lots does not increase by more than ten percent (10%); - (b) A decrease in the amount of open space or recreational space by no more than ten percent (10%); - (c) Changes to the width or alignment of a street other than an arterial or a collector; - (d) Changes to a utility or access easement; - (e) The splitting of a proposed phase of the Master Development Plan into two phases, if the separation does not affect access or utilities of a later phase; - (f) The combining of two sequential proposed phases of the Master Development Plan; and - (g) A change in the sequence of phases of the Master Development Plan, provided that Staff determines that adequate public infrastructure, including parkland, is available and is maintained for subsequent phases. - ii.
+Minor Revisions to a Master Development Plan - i.
+The following shall be considered minor amendments to a Master Development Plan. - (a) Changes to lot size or configuration, provided that the total number of lots does not increase by more than ten percent (10%): - (b) A change in total number of lots by no more than 3% of the total number of lots of the approved Master Development Plan; - (b) A decrease in the amount of open space or recreational space by no more than ten percent (10%); - (c) Changes to the width or alignment of a street other than an arterial or a collector; - (d) Changes to a utility or access easement; - (e) The splitting of a proposed phase of the Master Development Plan into two phases, if the separation does not affect access or utilities of a later phase; - (f) The combining of two sequential proposed phases of the Master Development Plan; - (g) A change in the sequence of phases of the Master Development Plan, provided that Staff determines that adequate public infrastructure, including parkland, is available and is maintained for subsequent phases; - ii.
 Minor revisions to an approved Master Development Plan shall require resubmittal of a Master Development Plan application, accompanied by the information identified in the checklist provided by the City. - iii.
-The Planning Director may administratively approve minor amendments to an approved Master Development Plan. - c.
-Major Revisions to a Major Master Development Plan - i.
-A major revision to a Major Master Development Plan shall be any change to an approved Master Development Plan that is not a minor revision. - ii.
-Major revisions to an approved Master Development Plan shall require resubmittal of a Major Master Development Plan application, accompanied by the information identified in the checklist provided by the City. - iii.
+The Planning Director may administratively approve minor amendments to an approved Master Development Plan.

+c.
+Major Revisions to a Master Development Plan

+- i.
+A major revision to a Master Development Plan shall be any change to an approved Master Development Plan that is not a minor revision. - ii.
+Major revisions to an approved Master Development Plan shall require resubmittal of a Master Development Plan application, accompanied by the information identified in the checklist provided by the City. - iii.
 The Planning and Zoning Commission shall approve, approve with conditions or deny major revisions to an approved Master Development Plan. - d.
-Major Revisions to a Minor Master Development Plan - i.
-A major revision to a Minor Master Development Plan shall be any change to an approved MDP that is not a minor revision. - ii.
-Major revisions to an approved Minor Master Development Plan shall be reviewed and approved in the same manor as the initial submittal. - e.
-Any changes or revisions that are not approved shall require submittal and approval of a new Master Development Plan. - f.
-Approval of a revision to a Master Development Plan shall not cause the expiration date established by the original Master Development Plan approval to be extended unless otherwise approved by the Planning & Zoning Commission. - 10.
+Any changes or revisions that are not approved shall require submittal and approval of a new Master Development Plan.

+- e.
+Approval of a revision to a Master Development Plan shall not cause the expiration date established by the original Master Development Plan approval to be extended unless otherwise approved by the Planning & Zoning Commission. - 9.
 Exception to the Requirement for Submittal of a Master Development Plan - a.
-A Development Plat, Major or Minor, does not require submittal of a Master Development Plan. - b.
-An Amending Plat does not require submittal of a Master Development Plan. - E. INFRASTRUCTURE DOCUMENTS: LETTER OF CERTIFICATION
+The requirement to obtain approval of a Master Development Plan prior to submitting a final plat application shall not be required when the proposed application for final plat contains the entire Land Study limits as one plat. - o.
+A Minor Development Plat does not require submittal of a Master Development Plan.

+E. INFRASTRUCTURE DOCUMENTS: LETTER OF CERTIFICATION

 - 1. Procedure for Submission - a.
-Upon approval of the Master Development Plan (MDP) by the Planning and Zoning Commission and prior to filing a Plat Application, the applicant shall apply for a Letter of Certification (LOC) for infrastructure documents. - b.
-Although a single Master Development Plan shall be required for an entire project, the Infrastructure Documents may be certified by phase. - c.
-Department of Engineering and Mobility shall issue all Letters of Certification of Infrastructure Documents. - d.
+Upon approval of the Master Development Plan (MDP) by the Planning and Zoning Commission and prior to filing a Final Plat Application, the applicant shall apply for a Letter of Certification (LOC) for infrastructure documents. - b.
+Although a single Master Development Plan shall be required for an entire project, the Infrastructure Documents may shall be certified by phase. - c.
+Department of Development Services shall issue all Letters of Certification of Infrastructure Documents. - d.
 The application shall comply with the requirements of the Engineering Design Manual and of this Unified Development Code.